cengelbart39/Splatalyzer/README.md

   <h1 align="center">Splatalyzer</h1>
 </p>

 Splatalyzer is a Swift package that enables the analysis of Splatoon 3 builds.
 It also provides structures representing main weapons, sub weapons, special weapons, gear builds, abilities and more.

-Along side this are SwiftUI views displaying his information and picking build characteristics.
+Along side this are SwiftUI views displaying this information and picking build characteristics.

 The package works locally, relying on resources included within the package.